-As Nigerians prepare to vote in presidential elections on February 16, DW looks at the players, the key issues and what role young people are playing in the political sphere.
+As Nigerians prepare to vote in presidential elections, DW looks at the players, the key issues and what role young people are playing in the political sphere.

 With no opinion polls published indicating clear support for any particular candidate, it's difficult to accurately predict the outcome.
 Observers are already branding it one of the closest political races in the country's history.